-- Genetic metabolic dietician who is also an Assistant Professor of Paediatrics, on the medical advisory board for a national PKU organisation, author of over 30 scientific publications and been involved in six clinical trials.
+- Genetic metabolic dietician who is also an Assistant Professor of Paediatrics, on the medical advisory board for a national PKU organization, author of over 30 scientific publications, and been involved in six clinical trials.

 9. Consultancy’s frontotemporal dementia project enhanced with neurologists’ insights

 A life science consulting firm preparing a strategy for their end client needed to conduct qualitative interviews with neurologists who treat frontotemporal dementia (FTD), an uncommon type of dementia that causes problems with behavior and language.

 The neurologists had to be based in France, Germany, and Italy, have a leading role in clinical research teams or studies for FTD, be a member of the board of a professional FTD association, have a published peer-reviewed article, and more.

 Using our search technology, we connected the customer to neurologists including a:

 - Senior physician in a Department of Neurology who is also head of a research group, co/author of over 200 publications, and investigator on three clinical trials.